quasarframework/eslint-plugin-quasar/README.md

 # eslint-plugin-quasar [WIP]

-Currently in development...

-When this plugin is ready, it will be moved to the `quasarframework` repository.
+> **Currently, in this phase of development, eslint-plugin-quasar is concentrating on helping to convert legacy Quasar v0.17+ to v1 Quasar ONLY.**

 ## Install